 In this case, for more precise suggestions, we recommend to manually locate ground control points from the corners of your area, or from the corners and the middle of the area, and not the ones close to each other.

-Once you have placed at least 4 GCPs, press ALIGNMENT -> Constraints -> Update to geo-reference your project.
+Once you have placed at least 4 GCPs, press ALIGNMENT tab -> Registration -> Update to geo-reference your project.
 We chose the ground control points in the corners and in the middle of covered area for more precise suggestions.

 After the scene update, you will be able to see the total deviations in position for already placed control point next to the control points' name in the GCP coordinate system units.

-Function ALIGNMENT -> Constraints -> Suggest Points will suggest control point measurements for selected control points.
+Function SCENE 1D tab -> TOOLS -> Constraints -> Suggest Measurements will suggest control point measurements for selected control points.
 If none of the control points is selected, or all of them are selected, the function will suggest measurements for all control points in the control points list.
 To select all control points, simply press Ctrl + A, or click on the first control point, hold the Shift key and select the last control point.

-Click on the button ALIGNMENT -> Constraints -> Suggest Points to automatically suggest measurements for all other loaded ground control points.
+Click on the button SCENE 1D tab -> TOOLS -> Constraints -> Suggest Measurements to automatically suggest measurements for all other loaded ground control points.

 In this case there is no need for placing the other ground control points manually, all you need to do is adjust the suggested measurements.

-You can see the illustration how to use the Suggest points tool in the short video below:
+You can see the illustration how to use the Suggest measurements tool in the short video below:

 Geo-referencing a scene

-Once you are finished with creating and placing control points, click on the ALIGNMENT -> Align Images.
-You can also use the ALIGNEMT -> Update button to apply changes made in ground control points but this will just find a non-rigid transformation of the placed GCPs in the component to the imported 3D positions of GCPs.
+Once you are finished with creating and placing control points, click on the ALIGNMENT tab -> Registration -> Align Images.
+You can also use the ALIGNMET tab -> Registration -> Update button to apply changes made in ground control points but this will just find a non-rigid transformation of the placed GCPs in the component to the imported 3D positions of GCPs.
 However, it does not change relative positions of cameras in a scene.

-In the picture below, after clicking the Update button, we can see the total deviations in position for each control point in the GCP coordinate system units (the red box).
+In the picture below, after clicking the Update button, we can see the total deviations in position for each control point in the GCP coordinate system units.

 Alignment is always more precise, but since the camera poses might change too, all previously created models will not match with the cameras.
 Therefore, a new component is created and models are left in the previous component.
-After you click ALGINMENT -> Align images, a new geo-referenced component will be created.
+After you click ALIGNMENT tab -> Registration -> Align images, a new geo-referenced component will be created.

-Once you click on the newly created component in the 1Ds view, the Selected component(s) table shows up and the status in the Alignment Report –> Geo-referenced and Metric will be set to 'True'.
-Further, you can see the recalculated total deviations for each ground control point (the red box).
+Once you click on the newly created component in the 1Ds view, the Selected component(s) table shows up and the status in the Alignment Report –> Geo-referenced and Metric will be set to 'Yes'.
+Further, you can see the recalculated total deviations for each ground control point.

 By using the implemented function for suggesting control points' measurements, we have been able to identify 193 measurements for 11 control points and geo-reference the project in less than 15 minutes!